Please note: We are offering online courses via Zoom video conferencing and will start incorporating face 2 face courses

 Module 3: Pain Interventions for Rehab Professionals

-Facilitators: Jacqui Koep (MSc Pain) and Tory Madden (PhD)
+Facilitators: Jacqui Koep (MSc Pain) and Gillian Bedwell (PhD)

 Content: Clinical workshop on evidence-based methods to manage both acute and chronic pain.

 Module 3: Pain Interventions for Prescribers

-Facilitators: Romy Parker (PhD), Janieke van Nugteren, MB BCh, FCA (SA) and Kerry-Ann Louw, MB ChB, FCPsych (SA), MMed and Dr. Roland van Rensburg
+Facilitators: Prof. Romy Parker (PhD), Dr. Kerry-Ann Louw, MB ChB, FCPsych (SA), MMed and Dr. Roland van Rensburg

 Content: Clinical workshop on evidence-based methods to manage both acute and chronic pain

 To cater for the diverse interests in the field of pain, there will be a range of accredited courses from which to choose.
 Where possible, international experts in their field are approached to present this module.
 A total of 2 elective modules need to be completed which form Modules 4 & 5.
 Physiotherapists are required to complete the Exercise for Pain Rehab workshop as one of their electives.
 Other healthcare professionals can choose any two electives from the various courses offered each year.